EBIvariation/eva-tools/vcf-dumper/README.md

 * **studies**: comma separated list of studies to query
 * **files**: comma separated list of files to query (each study in EVA can be composed by one or many files, as described [here](https://github.com/EBIvariation/eva-pipeline/wiki/MongoDB-schema#files)

-A succesfull command execution will produce a VCF file in the output directory.
+A successfull command execution will produce a VCF file in the output directory.

 #### Querying the test data
 For querying the test databases we need some values for the mandatory params: